Olivenza: Claims of sovereignty

 Portugal claims de jure sovereignty over Olivenza on the grounds of the cancellation of the Treaty of Badajoz, since it was revoked by its own terms.
-The breach of any of its articles would lead to its cancellation, and that happened when Spain invaded Portugal in the Peninsular War of 1807.
+It was stated in Article IV that a breach of any of its articles would lead to its cancellation, and when Spain invaded Portugal in the Peninsular War of 1807, Portugal saw it as a breach of Article I, which stipulated that, "There shall be peace, friendship, and good correspondence between His Royal Highness the Prince Regent of Portugal and the Algarves, and His Catholic Majesty the King of Spain, both by sea and by land, throughout the entire extent of their Kingdoms and Dominions."

 Portugal further bases its case on Article 105 of the Treaty of Vienna of 1815 (which Spain signed in 1817) that states that the winning countries are "committed to employ the mightiest conciliatory effort to return Olivenza to Portuguese authority" and that the winning countries "recognize that the return of Olivenza and its territories must be done".
 Thus, the border between the two countries in the region of Olivenza should be demarcated by the Treaty of Alcanizes of 1297 and that the duty acknowledged by Spain to give back the region must be carried out.

 Spain interprets Article 105 as not being mandatory on demanding Spain to return Olivenza to Portugal, thus not revoking the Treaty of Badajoz.

-Even though Portugal has never made a formal claim to the territory after the Treaty of Vienna, it has not directly acknowledged Spanish sovereignty over Olivença either but has funded several projects connected to the region instead of the Spanish Government.
+Even though Portugal has never made a separate formal claim to the territory after the Treaty of Vienna, it has not directly acknowledged Spanish sovereignty over Olivença either and has funded several projects connected to the region instead of the Spanish Government.
+It has been stated by the Portuguese government, as recently as 2004, that the issue is still frozen.
+Border treaties since 1817, including the Treaty of Lisbon which partitioned the state of Couto Misto, have avoided any conclusion on the area of Olivenza.

-Portuguese military maps do not show the border at that area, implying it to be undefined.
+Portuguese military maps do not show the border at that area, implying it to be undefined (see The undefined sector (Markers 802 to 899)).
 Also, the latest road connection between Olivenza and Portugal (entirely paid by the Portuguese state, although it involved the building of a bridge over the Guadiana, an international river) has no indication of the Portuguese border, again implying an undefined status.

 There is no research on the opinion of the inhabitants of Olivenza about their status.
 Spanish public opinion is not generally aware of the Portuguese claim on Olivenza.
 On the other hand, awareness in Portugal has been increasing under the efforts of pressure groups to have the question raised and debated in public.
+Since 2014, it has been possible for those born in the region to obtain Portuguese citizenship upon request.